Scientia sacra: Epistemological perspectives

 Intellect, for Nasr, is the very substance that lies within man's being and is concerned with unveiling archetypal realities.
 It is what the Sufis refer to as the "eye of the heart" (ayn al-qalb), which is "the microcosmic projection of the Divine Intellect".
 In light of this, it can by definition serve as a "source of inner illumination or inner revelation".
 Reason, on the other hand, is a manifestation of the intellect.
 In Nasr's view, intellection is the process through which our individual consciousness participates in Divine Consciousness.
 This method transcends logic and grasps reality without disturbing its harmony.
 It arrives at the truth by an a priori intuitive perception of it.
 This demonstrates Nasr's Platonic resemblance in that it preserves the notion of primordial knowledge and truth contained within man's being.
-However, humanity has "become removed from that primordial state", in which human intellect had direct access to knowledge of the sacred.
+However, humanity has "become removed from that primordial state" or fitra, in which human intellect had direct access to knowledge of the sacred.
 They now require revelation for utilizing their divine gifts.
 The act of intellection thus refers to the process of invoking and activating of this fundamental knowledge that is at the heart of man's intellect, which is essentially a reflection of the Divine Intellect.
 For Nasr, Divine Intellect is the source of all knowledge and being, and revelation that comes from it is the divine aid for the human intellect.
+According to William Chittick, "intellect is nothing but the soul that has come to know and realize its full potential".
+This potential is often referred to as fitra or innate disposition in the Islamic tradition.
+The fitra is the original self of Adam, who God "taught all the names" to (2:31) in the Quran.
+Every human being has this primordial Adam within them.
+The fitra is naturally inclined towards tawhid, which is the foundation for acquiring true knowledge of God, the universe, and oneself.
+Essentially, the fitra is good and wise, as it leads one towards tawhid and the pursuit of true knowledge.